Mariussgal/digital_music_instruments/README.md

 # **🎹 Digital Musical Instruments**

 **📚 Overview**
-As part of an academic assignment I had to build a digital music application developed with PyQt5, allowing users to play different virtual instruments.
+As part of an academic assignment we had to build a digital music application developed with PyQt5, allowing users to play different virtual instruments.

 **🚀 Features**
 * Play multiple digital instruments (Piano, Xylophone, Video Game sounds)